As an integral part of virtually every divorce or dissolution case, issues of equitable distribution of assets and liabilities arise.

 Given the amount of discretion afforded to the Court, there is absolutely no substitute for an experienced Family Law attorney.
 Issues involving equitable distribution of assets and liabilities can run from the routine, such as distribution of household furnishings and electronics, to the complex, such as distribution of closely held business interests.

-The Family Law attorneys at Hoagland Longo handle each case on a personal basis while also having available to them the unparalleled resources of a large law firm.
+The equitable distribution attorneys at Hoagland Longo handle each case on a personal basis while also having available to them the unparalleled resources of a large law firm.
 We have the resources, skill, education, and experience to handle all types of cases, ranging from the simple to the complex.
 We encourage you to contact our Family Law attorneys to discuss your entitlements and potential risks as they relate to equitable distribution of assets and liabilities.